On Grothendieck--Serre's conjecture concerning principal G-bundles over reductive group schemes:I

 \section{Abstract}

-Let $R$ be a semi-local regular domain containing an infinite perfect subfield $k$ and let $K$ be its field of fractions.
-Let $G$ be a reductive semi-simple simply connected $R$-group scheme such that each of its $R$-indecomposable factors is isotropic.
-We prove that in this case the kernel of the map
+Let $k$ be an infinite field.
+Let $R$ be the semi-local ring of a finite family of closed points on a $k$-smooth affine irreducible variety and let $K$ be the fraction field of $R$ and let $G$ be a reductive simple simply connected $R$-group scheme isotropic over $R$.
+Our Theorem \ref{MainThmGeometric} states that for any Noetherian $k$-algebra $A$ the kernel of the map

 induced by the inclusion of $R$ into $K$ is trivial.
-In other words, under the above assumptions every principal $G$-bundle $P$ which has a $K$-rational point is itself trivial.
-This confirms a conjecture posed by Serre and Grothendieck.
-Our proof is based on a combination of methods of Raghunathan's paper \cite{R1}, Ojanguren---Panin's paper \cite{OP1} and Panin's preprint \cite{Pa1}.

-If $R$ is the semi-local ring of several points on a $k$-smooth scheme, then it suffices to require that $k$ is infinite and keep the same assumption concerning $G$.
+Theorem \ref{MainHomotopy} for $A=k$ and some other results of the present paper are used significantly in \cite{FP} to prove the Grothendieck-Serre's conjecture for regular semi-local rings $R$ containing an infinite field.